Amtrak Long Distance Trains: Welcome Aboard! (Part 1 of 3)

 Where can I go?

-There are a number of options as Amtrak offers commuter, corridor (think Chicago-St. Louis, Los Angeles-San Diego or Boston-NYC-Washington) and long-distance trains.
+There are a number of options.
+Amtrak operates regional trains (Chicago-Pontiac, MI or Chicago-St. Paul), state-supported corridor runs (think Chicago-St. Louis, Los Angeles-San Diego or Boston-NYC-Washington) as well as long-distance trains, which typically cover travel across multiple states.

 This guide will focus on the latter of the three, which makes up the majority of Amtrak’s national network.
 LD service is, specifically, any route traveling more than 750 miles from its origin to destination.
 Amtrak operates 15 of these routes.